bl1tzkr13g/self-sufficiency-wiki/docs/cookery/fats/lard.md

 ## Historical Preparation

-1. **Sources of Fat:** Belly, back, and kidney fat.
+- Sources: belly, back, and kidney fat.
-2. **Rendering:** Chopped, melted over low heat, strained.
-3. **Storage:** Stored in crocks, jars, or sealed with a fat cap.
-4. **Uses:** Frying, baking, greasing pans, preserving meats (confit).
+- Rendered low and slow; strained and stored in crocks/jars.

 ---

 ## Modern Preparation

-- Obtain pork fat from a butcher.
-- Cube and render slowly in a heavy pan or slow cooker.
+- Cube and render in heavy pan or slow cooker; strain into clean jars; refrigerate or freeze.
-- Strain into clean jars.
-- Store in fridge or freezer for long life.

 ![Picture: Rendering lard](placeholder-lard-render.jpg)